 It’s also not super expensive to get there.
 Today, it’s still around 22 euros train-cable car tandem (roundtrip) which is a sweet sweet ride.
 You just have to be smart though with the schedules if you hate the crowds so maybe taking the earlier trains would be better.
 But yeah, it’s hard to avoid them these days because of over-tourism.
 It only takes an hour though so it’s not such a pain although the queues can get kilometric (good luck in summer!)

-There are a monastery, church, and a handful of buildings carved on one of the small plateaus.
+You can find there a monastery, a church, and a handful of buildings carved on one of the small plateaus.
 The church hosts the religious figure of the Our Lady of Montserrat which is venerated by Catholics.
 It has been said that it grants wishes and if it comes true, you are obliged to come back.
 I didn’t ask for the consequence.
 I’m just trusting the mercy of the divine.
 It’s probably harmless.
 I wished for this blog to sell and yet… I’m kidding, I have bigger priorities.

 Then from the monastery complex, you can ride a funicular to move closer to the peak.
 From there, plenty of hiking trails await with stunning views of the mountain.
 I really loved the trails; some are smooth while some are rough but really, it’s just amateur climbing.
 Unless of course, you want to get to the top of boulders, in which case you need equipment but in general, it’s doable for people like us who don’t have much trekking experience.
 The views atop are also breathtaking so it’s all going to be worth it.